MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 Trains Misty to recognize a specific face and applies a user-assigned ID to that face.

 This process should take less than 15 seconds and will automatically stop when complete.
-To halt an in-progress face training, you can call CancelFaceTraining.
+To halt an in-progress face training, you can call `CancelFaceTraining`.

 Endpoint: POST &lt;robot-ip-address&gt;/api/faces/training/start